 and the failure of his social and economic programs seriously alienated

 key groups in the populace and led to rising unrest.
-The Communists decided

 The Viet Nam War